Enhancing Tool Retrieval with Iterative Feedback from Large Language Models: Related Work

 \subsection{Tool Learning in LLMs}

-Tool learning aims to equip LLMs with external tools to enhance and expand their capabilities~\cite{NEURIPS2023_d842425e,tang2023toolalpaca,yao2023react,qin2023tool,NEURIPS2023_77c33e6a}.
+Tool learning aims to equip LLMs with external tools to enhance and expand their capabilities~\cite{ruan2023tptu,wang2024mint,huang2024metatool}.
 Generally, existing tool learning methods could be categorized into in-context learning and fine-tuning approaches.
-The former approach encourages LLMs to use tools with descriptions, documentation, or demonstrations, while the latter one trains the parameters of LLMs using specially created tool-use datasets.
+The former approach encourages LLMs to use tools with descriptions, documentation, or demonstrations~\cite{yuan2024easytool,du2024anytool,mu2024adaptive}, while the latter one trains the parameters of LLMs using specially created tool-use datasets~\cite{NEURIPS2023_8fd1a81c,tang2023toolalpaca,gao2024confucius}.
 However, no matter whether the in-context learning or fine-tuning approach encounters severe challenges in real-world scenarios, where the candidate tools are extensive and frequently updated.
 Therefore, it is crucial to equip LLMs with a tool retrieval component to select appropriate tools from a large-scale tool set.
-Recent works have proposed a stopgap measure through traditional document retrieval methods~\cite{li-etal-2023-api,patil2023gorilla,qin2023toolllm}.
-In this work, we aim to develop a specialized method for retrieving tools.
+Recent works have proposed a stopgap measure through traditional document retrieval~\cite{patil2023gorilla,qin2023toolllm,zheng-etal-2024-toolrerank}, task decomposition~\cite{anantha2023protip,huang-etal-2024-planning} and graph-based methods~\cite{qu2024colt}.
+In this work, we aim to develop a method specialized for enhancing the tool retriever.